axiomlogic/unilib/packages/unilib-bus/README.md

 Unilib is a general utility library for writing scalable JavaScript applications.
 It's intended to be lightweight, flexible, à la carte (i.e., install/import only what you need), and it strives to be mostly isomorphic/universal (i.e., can be used client-side or server-side).

-This sub-package includes UBus, an in-memory message bus, with support for wildcard topics.
+This sub-package includes UBus, an in-memory message bus with support for wildcard topics.

 Notes: